wp-plugins/tinychat-roomspy/readme.txt

 = 1.3.5 =
 * Updated all links to be secured using SSL so now all data is encryped between your server and TinyChat's server, Thats only if you use your own SSL(HTTPS).

+= 1.3.7 =
+* Minor update to how the form is called, There will no longer be empty fields, Once the room is submitted then it will show the statistics.
 == Social Sites ==

 * Website - https://www.ruddernation.com